Mike Bundlie: Interactive and live events

 Starting in 2014 became a producer and creative on The Marvel Experience, a touring interactive park based on the characters from Marvel superhero universe that tours around the world in which visitors train to be Agents of SHIELD.

 In November 2019, Bundlie produced the first ever Stan Lee Super Con, a large scale Comic Convention, in Riyadh, Saudi Arabia.
 The event drew dozens of celebrities including members of the cast of Entourage, The Sopranos, Vampire Diaries, Doctor Strange, Avengers: Endgame, and more.
 Famed comic artists such as Rob Liefeld, and Bob Layton.
 The show lasted three days and drew over 60,000 attendees.
 The first international convention of its kind in the country, the event has helped open the doors of American Pop Culture for local fans.

-Stan Lee's Super Con returned to Saudi Arabia in June 2022 produced by Bundlie and Rick Licht, where from June 9-11 over a dozen hollywood celebrities and artists entertained tens of thousands of fans at the Jeddah Super Dome.
+Stan Lee's Super Con returned to Saudi Arabia in June 2022 produced by Bundlie, where from June 9–11 over a dozen hollywood celebrities and artists entertained tens of thousands of fans at the Jeddah Super Dome.
 Attendees included Shazam's Zachary Levi, Guardians of the Galaxy star Michael Rooker, Eternal's Lauren Ridloff, Viking's Clive Standen, and more.
 The show included multiple interactive exhibits including the Cinema Watch Collection, and the Premiere Gallery that featured rare comic first appearances of a wide variety of superheroes.
 The event also celebrated the 100th anniversary of Stan Lee's birth.

+Bundlie spoke at the 2023 Creativity Conference which was to be set in Reykjavik but was moved online due to the volcano eruption.
+He gave four talks about the future of AI in entertainment and the transition of NFTs into mainstream media.

+In partnership with Lost Souls of Saturn (made up of DJ Seth Troxler and Phil Moffa) and artist Rob Shields, Bundlie along with Abstract Comics, a division of Abstract Entertainment, launched a new comic series called Lost Souls of Saturn at fully immersive augmented event on Feb 2, 2024 at the W1 Curates museum on Oxford St in London.
+The event celebrated the augmented exhibit in which floor to ceiling LED screens inside and outside the building came to life when using the custom built mobile app.

+November 15-17 of 2024, Bundlie produced the first ever Comic Con in Monaco at the prestigious Grimaldi Forum.
+The Monaco Comic Con Prelude was an introduction of this type of event in preparation for the full version to be held in 2025.
+The Prelude featured guests including Scott Eastwood, Shameless' Steve Howey, cast members from Northern Exposure, Vampire Diaries, The Descendants, Star Wars, and Big Time Rush.
+On the 16th Bundlie hosted an intimate concert with First Day of School opening for the Plain White T's and an award ceremony for renowned actress Elsa Zylberstein.
+On the 17th, he gave a talk about how Abstract Entertainment turns Art into Movies and kicked off the first public screening of Jason Reitman's movie "Saturday Night".